Compare 159 Bachelor Programs in Humanities Studies

 Most employers are searching for the most qualified candidate with the right educational background.
 The field of humanities offers a wide variety of career opportunities for applicants with a degree.
 These possible careers span a multitude of industries such as education, business and social services.
 Graduates could pursue positions as teachers, journalists, writers, language translators, artists and social workers, just to name a handful of options.

 With a variety of schools offering bachelor’s degrees around the world, scholars may choose to study locally or abroad.
 Some can even pursue a degree from home with online courses.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-National Senior Certificate with a bachelor’s pass or equivalent;
+A National Senior Certificate (NSC) with a bachelor’s pass or equivalent;

 Matriculation Certificate (with university exemption) or equivalent;

 Higher Certificate or an Advanced Certificate or Diploma in a cognate field.